Yicheng-1218/LLM-SLA/readme.md

 Feel free to submit issues and requests, or directly send a Pull Request.

 ## License
-This project is licensed under the MIT License.
+This project is released under the MIT License.
+If you find it useful or would like to reference it in your work, attribution is appreciated!